-The total full-time Armed Forces number looks at both trained and untrained members of the forces – meaning those who have completed only Phase 1 of training, as well as those who have also completed Phase 2 of training.
+The total number of full-time Armed Forces personnel looks at both trained and untrained members of the forces – meaning those who have completed only Phase 1 of training, as well as those who have also completed Phase 2 of training.

-Phase 1 includes all-new entry training to provide basic military skills, while Phase 2 includes initial individual specialisation, sub-specialisation and technical training, following Phase 1.
+Phase 1 includes all new-entry training to provide basic military skills, while Phase 2 includes an initial individual specialisation, sub-specialisation and technical training, following Phase 1.

 Armed Forces Strength

-As of 1 January 2021, the total strength of full-time trained and untrained UK Armed Forces was almost 156,600, 56% within the British Army and the rest split equally between the Royal Navy and the Royal Air Force.
+As of 1 July 2021, the total strength of full-time trained and untrained UK Armed Forces was just under 159,000, 56% within the British Army and the rest split equally between the Royal Navy and the Royal Air Force.

-However, the distribution of officers was uneven across the services, with a quarter of RAF personnel recognised as officers (25%) and fewer than a fifth of them in the Army (17%).
+The distribution of officers to other ranks varied across each service.
+A quarter of all RAF personnel were officers (25%), while fewer than a fifth held the rank in the Army (16%).

 Diversity in the Armed Forces